 Member Responsibilities for Obtaining and Using Email Accounts

 If students don’t already have individual email addresses, we recommend that parents check with their current IP support team.
-Most services supply several POP mailboxes and allow you to set security and spam filters to your own specifications and changing needs.
-Email addresses can also be established for free or very little using web-based options such as Hotmail or Yahoo.
-While these are probably not ideal for every student -- the most flexible situation is a regular email client program tied in directly to your own service provider’s mail handler -- it may fulfill a need in some cases.
+Most services supply several POP mailboxes and allow you to set security and spam filters for each of them, according to your own requirements.
+Email addresses can also be established for free or very little using web-based options such as Gmail, Hotmail, or Yahoo.
+While these are probably not ideal for every student — the most flexible solution is a regular email client program tied in directly to your own service provider’s mail handler — it may fulfill a need in some cases.

 The Moodle also provides a secure messaging system, and many teachers use it to contact parents and students.
 Please review the Moodle Parent and Student Guides so that you are familiar with how Moodle messaging works.